There’s more than one way to excel on the field

-Develop your skills in athletic training, and see what rigorous preparation can do for your career.
-Through the Bridgewater College MSAT program, you’ll delve deeply into the profession, gaining real-world experience on campus and at a variety of clinical sites.
+Develop your skills in athletic training, and see what rigorous preparation can do for your AT career.
+Through the Bridgewater College Master of Athletic Training (MSAT) program, you’ll delve deeply into the profession, gaining real-world experience on campus and at a variety of clinical sites.
 You’ll graduate from the program as a confident and proficient healthcare professional.

 next start date